 The gun will come to you in a red SKB case with laser-cut foam, two Glock Magpul magazines, and a mug-pulled doc pouch to hold the included documentation.

 After 800 rounds of firing, the shooting experience felt nice.
 The gun performed well, and we had no hiccups along the way.
 The first rounds felt zero recoils, and the gun had a flat shooting experience.

 Any shooter who shoots the ZEV OZ9 will notice how minimal the recoil is and how flat the gun stays.
 That was what ZEV Technologies had in mind when they made it with a still receiver and more ergonomic grips like the R1 1911.
 It made me have exceptional build drill speed.

 Because of its modularity, you could switch the grip and grip angle to the shorter one.
 While shooting after the exchange, it gave the gun a Glock 19's grip frame size and a Glock 17's slide length.

-The gun carries well with the OWV secondary holster or the wingman 2.0 holsters using a duty-style belt and the standard-size belt with plain-clothes concealment.
-The weight was more than a Glock's, but it's ideal for concealed carry.
+The gun performs exceptionally well with either the OWV secondary holster or the wingman 2.0 holsters, which can be secured using a duty-style belt or a standard-size belt for plain-clothes concealment.

 The Problems I Experienced With OZ9

-While using Glock's Magpul mags, I encountered several problems while at the shooting range, mostly failure to feed.
-Magazines are the first cause of feeding problems.
-The malfunction only happened while using the Magpul magazine.
+While using Glock's Magpul mags at the shooting range, I encountered several issues, primarily related to failure to feed.
+It became evident that the magazines were the root cause of the feeding problems, as the malfunctions only occurred while using the Magpul magazine.